Menu

 A: The electricity consumption of air washers is generally about 1/5 (one-fifth) of the electricity consumption of condensation refrigeration systems in the desired environment.

-Q: Is it possible to adjust the humidity in the air washer system to the desired level?
+Q: Would it be possible to adjust the humidity in the air washer system to the desired level?

 A: Yes, you can adjust the humidity level of the device as desired by choosing the class of the air washer (class 4, 6, or 8) and then installing the humidistat and steering the device's water pump.